120 North Lincoln Street

 4. The Office Continuing and Distance Education will make the request to the instructor for your admittance into a class.

-5. Workshops and on-line courses are excluded.
+5. Workshops are excluded.

 6. College credit is not awarded.